matthewnau/botross/README.md

 > BotRoss helps to bridge the gap between Aesthetics and Organization.

 Designing a visual schema that elegantly represents content from a wide variety of sources often isn't anyone's top priority.
-But not having a design schema can make it a hassle when searching through vast amounts of organized content.
+But not having a design schema can make it a hassle even when searching through vast amounts of organized content.

 BotRoss addresses this problem by enabling users to easily render dynamic thumbnails that display additional metadata.
 It can be easily implemented in post-processing pipelines, run as a command line program, or be integrated into your own applications.